-In a recent conversation I had with an old colleague of mine (whom I consider to be one of my mentors) the topic of roadblocks and obstacles came up.
+In a recent conversation, I had with an old colleague of mine (whom I consider to be one of my mentors) the topic of roadblocks and obstacles came up.
 I asked him how he dealt with these kinds of impediments during his career (he is an extremely accomplished football coach), and how he continues to handle them as they come up.
 He responded by saying that as long as you keep a steady eye on your goals and where you want to go, obstacles don’t matter.
 In fact, obstacles don’t even exist.

 As athletes, we will ALWAYS come across these opportunities.
-They show themselves when injuries arise, when difficulties occur in school or our social lives, if we don’t perform the way we expect to, if we get beat out by a teammate and don’t play as much as we feel we should, etc…
+They show themselves when injuries arise when difficulties occur in school or our social lives if we don’t perform the way we expect to, if we get beat out by a teammate and don’t play as much as we feel we should, etc.

-When these things happen we must remember to stay focused on our long term vision, and do whatever we need to do in order to get back on the path.
+When these things happen we must remember to stay focused on our long-term vision and do whatever we need to do in order to get back on the path.
 Athletes lose (and sometimes never bounce back) when they become too distracted by these opportunities and cannot see beyond them.

 “Obstacles are really just opportunities to learn and get stronger while traveling on the journey toward your goals.”- DJ